- 7 wines

 Brace yourself for lavish, ripe wines from Willamette’s most treasured vineyards – made by the man who makes some of the country’s most expensive Pinot Noir!

-With Angels' help, Chris is uncovering the ultra-posh wines from this 100-point region's sub-appellations – including the Eola Hills, Rogue Valley, and Dundee Hills.
+With Angels' help, Chris is uncovering the ultra-posh wines from this 100-point region's sub-appellations – including Dundee Hills, Ribbon Ridge and Yamhill-Carlton.

 He's a quiet, passionate guy that loves putting in 110% to make each vintage better than the last, but don't let the modesty fool you!
 You fund a world-class talent, and you're giving him the freedom to make Willamette shine.